qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "Do you think a man should give jewelry to his mistress for any purpose but his own pleasure?" he asked.
 "This is the way I want you to wear it.
 Only for me.
 I like to look at it.
 It's beautiful,"

-> [...] on his way to her apartment, Rearden [felt a] sense of revulsion that [...] was new to him— this feeling that the world was a loathsome place where he did not want to belong.
+> [...] on his way to her apartment, Rearden [felt a] sense of revulsion that [...] was new to him — this feeling that the world was a loathsome place where he did not want to belong.

 > He had held a conference with the producers of copper, who had just been garroted by a set of directives that would put them out of existence in another year.
 He had had no advice to give them, no solution to offer; his ingenuity [...] had not been able to discover a way to save them.